agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 :::
 is ill-posed.
 A _well-posed_ problem is guaranteed to have a _unique_ solution that depends continuously on the input data {cite:ps}`hadamard`.

-In order to solve {eq}`cost-function-trivial`, the set of admissable solutions must be restricted by the introduction of _a priori_ knowledge, i.e. the problem must be _regularised_.
+In order to solve {eq}`cost-function-trivial`, the set of admissible solutions must be restricted by the introduction of _a priori_ knowledge, i.e. the problem must be _regularised_.
 The label cost term given in {eq}`uflp-cost-function` is one such regulariser which imposes a preference for solutions with fewer labels.

 A common feature of the labelling problem (of which the track labelling problem is a derivative) is that coherent groups of observations are typically known _a priori_ to be positively correlated.